lucasfm95/fiap-tech-challenge-fase1/README.md

 ## Running With Docker
 1. Navigate to the root directory.
 2. Run `docker build -t tech-challenge-api .` to start the application.
-3. Run `docker run --name registry-api -p 5010:80 -d tech-challenge-api` to start the container.
+3. Run `docker run --name tech-challenge-api -p 5010:80 -d tech-challenge-api` to start the container.
 4. The API will be available at `http://localhost:5010`.

 ## Running Migrations